MKRhere/r/README.md

 ### Web Browser

 - ❇️ **Firefox Developer Edition**—use this for web development.
 Grid inspector, visual CSS animation editor are great additions.
-- ~🚫 ⚠️ **Opera Browser** for general browsing—offers a suite of features like free VPN, built-in ad blocking, data saving, Opera CDN, etc. Do not try to use this for development.~